 Impairment of goodwill and intellectual property rights (nonfinancial assets with indefinite useful) are assessed at least on an annual basis.
-In assessing the impairment, the Group determines the recoverable amount using value in use with details disclosed in Notes 6 and 12.
-In 2022, an impairment loss on intellectual property right attributable to APEC amounting ₱32.2 million to was recognized (nil in 2021 and 2020).
-The carrying value of these assets are disclosed in Notes 6 and 12.
+In assessing the impairment, the Group determines the recoverable amount using value in use with details disclosed in Notes 6 and 12...
+The carrying value of these assets and details of the impairment testing are disclosed in Notes 6 and 12.

-As to the Group's student relationship, an impairment loss was recognized in 2021 for student relationship attributable to APEC (nil in 2022 and 2020) [Note 6].
+As to the Group's student relationship, an impairment loss was recognized in 2021 for student relationship attributable to APEC (nil in 2023 and 2022) [Note 6].

-In 2022 and 2021, the Group performed an impairment testing of the property and equipment and right-of-use assets of APEC amounting to ₱416.0 million and ₱355.2 million as of December 31, 2022 and 2021, respectively, due to the continuing losses and significant decline in thenumber of students due to the coronavirus pandemic.
+In 2023 and 2022, the Group performed an impairment testing of the property and equipment and right-of-use assets of APEC amounting to P376.7 million and P416.0 million as of December 31, 2023 and 2022, respectively, due to the continuing losses and significant decline in the number of students due to the coronavirus pandemic.
 In assessing the impairment, the Group determines the recoverable amount using value in use, with details disclosed in Note 31.
-Management assessed that these assets as of December 31, 2022 and 2021 are not impaired considering that the calculated recoverable amount is higher than the carrying value (see Notes 10 and 31).
+As of December 31, 2023 and December 31, 2022, management assessed that these assets are not impaired considering that the calculated recoverable amount is higher than the carrying value (see Notes 10 and 31).